Quan-Zhou/Fairness-in-Learning-of-LDS/README.md

 # Fairness-in-Learning-of-LDS

 This the source code for the paper "Fairness in Forecasting and Learning Linear Dynamical Systems".
-It inculdes the scripts, workspace and data files for each figure in the paper.
+It inculdes the scripts, and data for each figure in the paper.

 Requirements for Python scripts: